The Debate – Syria Solution

 – First aired … February 19, 2017 –

 Is the United States really interested in getting rid of Daesh or not in Syria?
 This has been a question that the Syrian government in the past has posed to Washington, as well as the Russians and the Iranians.
 However now it is the UN Special Envoy to Syria, Staffan de Mistura, who is posing the question to the US, basically asking Washington to declare its stance when dealing with DAESH.

 Founder, American Institute for Foreign Policy

-Posted by Jim W. Dean, Managing Editor on February 20, 2017, With 696 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on February 20, 2017, With 698 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.